-Clinical or medical scientists in particular is an in-demand career and is projected to grow 17% from 2020 to 2030, much faster than the average of all occupations.
+A clinical or medical scientist in particular is an in-demand career and is projected to grow 17% from 2020 to 2030, much faster than the average of all occupations.
 Some of our graduates also go on to pursue a PhD in genetics or go to medical school.

 Master’s in Genomics Admissions Information

-To apply for this program, complete an application online.
-You must have an undergraduate degree from a regionally accredited institution and have earned an undergraduate cumulative GPA of 2.5 or better.
+To be considered for admission you must have a bachelor's degree from a regionally accredited institution and have earned an undergraduate cumulative GPA of 3.0 or higher.

 Frequently Asked Questions (FAQs)